3 : 0

 GOALS / MATCH

-• Atletico Madrid has won three out of its last five matches with a goal difference of 9:2, scoring 1.8 goals average
+• Atletico Madrid has two wins in its last five matches with a goal difference of 7:3, scoring 1.4 goals average

 PLAYED